google/xls/docs_src/dslx_std.md

 dumping values to stdout.

-Note: to see `trace_fmt!` output you need to be seeing `INFO` level logging, enabled by adding the '--alsologtostderr' flag to the command line (among other means).
+Note: to see `trace_fmt!` output you need to be seeing `INFO` level logging, which can be enabled by adding the `--alsologtostderr` flag to the command line.
 For example, running:

 ```
 bazel run -c opt //xls/dslx:interpreter_main /path/to/dslx/file.x -- --alsologtostderr